replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 - To run on Linux or Mac, install [curl](https://curl.haxx.se/).
 - To run through a Docker container, install [docker](https://www.docker.com).

-## Install the replicated CLI
+## Install and Run

-There are three options for installing the replicated CLI:
+You can install and run the replicated CLI in the following environments:

 * Directly on MacOS
 * Directly on Linux